jsand424/Project-3/README.md

 ### Data Source and Public Interest

-The dataset “Healthcare Associated Infections - Hospital” https://www.kaggle.com/datasets/muhammadfaizan65/hospital-infections-dataset?resource=download was sourced from Kaggle.
+The dataset: [Healthcare Associated Infections - Hospital](https://www.kaggle.com/datasets/muhammadfaizan65/hospital-infections-dataset?resource=download) was sourced from Kaggle.

 This dataset is highly relevant to public health as it addresses a critical aspect of patient safety within healthcare settings.
 HAIs are a significant concern worldwide, leading to